rkujawa/blog/_posts/2015-05-23-edgerouter-ipv6-sixxs.md

 <!-- more -->
 ## Prerequisites

-- Ubiquiti EdgeRouter (any model) updated to software 1.6.0 or newer
+- Ubiquiti EdgeRouter (any model) updated to software 1.6.0 or newer.
 - Public, static IPv4 address.
 - SixXS account, with already created tunnel and subnet.
 - Basic knowledge of EdgeOS (how to use command line, edit configuration, commit and save).